gaultier/blog/index.md

 I am a Senior Software Engineer from France living in Bavaria, Germany.
 By day, I work for a Fintech company, and by night I write some fun projects in C, Rust, Odin and Zig.
 I like to work on low-level systems.

+In my free time, I like running, lifting weights, gardening, and the outdoors.

 Get in touch:

 - [Linkedin](https://www.linkedin.com/in/philippegaultier/)
 - [Github](https://github.com/gaultier)

 ## CV